MNoichl/MNoichl.github.io/docs/Petrovich/networksize.md

 One might at this point ask: Unity, distance, dissimilarity – regarding what measure?
 When these claims are made, this is often not entirely clear.
 And there are multiple plausible candidates for such measures.
 One might for example be concerned about some kind of social distance – do people interact frequently?
 Do they have common acquaintances?
 Frequent the same institutions?
 But one might also think about something in the realm of what might be vaguely called intellectual distances, and which would include such things as stemming from the same intellectual tradition, engaging with the same thematic field or using the same, or related concepts.

-In this case, the measure can be stated precisly: I will mainly be using bibliographic coupling, which counts the sources, which two articles share, as an indicator for their similarity.
+In this case, the measure can be stated precisly: I will first use bibliographic coupling, which counts the sources, which two articles share, as an indicator for their similarity.
 When done for all articles in a sample of literature, this results in a weighted network, which can then be processed further.
+Later on I will also have a look at co-citation-networks.

-Below I have depicted such a network made from the most cited papers (at least 75 received citations) in the dataset of analytical philosophy used by Petrovich and Buonomo 2018.
+Below I have depicted such a bibliographic coupling network made from the most cited papers (at least 75 received citations) in the dataset of analytical philosophy used by Petrovich and Buonomo 2018.
 Each point represents a paper, colored according to the cluster that was assigned to it using Louvain-community detection, and linked to all the other papers with wich it shares citations.
-The layout is simply force directed (forceatlas2), and I used datashaders lovely edge-bundling capabilities to make it a little bit prettier.
+The layout is simply force directed (python implementation of forceatlas2: great package by Bhargav Chippada, [check it out!](https://github.com/bhargavchippada/forceatlas2)), and I used datashaders lovely edge-bundling capabilities to make it a little bit prettier.

 ![](205_nodes_75_citations_minimum_0_k_label.png)

 What does the bibliographic coupling measure actually relate to?
 On the one hand it certainly has a social component to it.
 People might be inclined to cite their friends because they want do them a courtesy, or cite important people in their field to curry favour.
 On the other hand they might avoid arguably warranted citations out of personal antipathy, or for reasons of academic politics.
-But these behaviours are, at least from the outside, indistinguishable from intellectual reasons for citations: friends might be cited because they are likely to work in  a similar field, and possess high saliency, important people will be cited, because their work is – well – important, and because their names provide valuable shorthands, which allow the reader to locate the text in the literature.
+But these behaviours are, at least from the outside, indistinguishable from intellectual reasons for citations: friends might be cited because they are likely to work in  a similar field, and possess high saliency, important people will be cited, because their work is – well – important, and because their names provide valuable shorthands, which make it easier for the reader to understand where the author comes from.
 And on the whole, articles that cite a lot of the same literature can be expected to treat similar themes (I won't go into this here, but for the dataset at hand, bibliographic coupling relations and textual similarity seem to be somewhat correlated.)

 Let's have a look at a network drawn from the same sample, but lets lower our bar of entry.
 In the one above we considered only those papers which were cited at least 75 times.
 This time we look at the slightly larger sample of those that were cited at least 50 times, which adds roughly 150 articles: